Belinda Carlisle: Musical style and influences

 Carlisle has been noted by critics for her dynamic soprano vocal range.
-While Carlisle's discography both with the Go-Go's and in her solo work have been predominately characterized as pop music, some music scholars such as Greil Marcus have noted a confluence of subtle punk influences as well as pop rock, specifically in the Go-Go's early releases (Marcus suggests that any traces of punk influence were carried over from Carlisle's brief tenure in the Germs).
+While Carlisle's discography both with the Go-Go's and in her solo work has been predominately characterized as pop music, some music scholars such as Greil Marcus have noted a confluence of subtle punk influences as well as pop rock, specifically in the Go-Go's early releases (Marcus suggests that any traces of punk influence were carried over from Carlisle's brief tenure in the Germs).

 Carlisle has been alternately described by critics as a "punk diva" and "pop princess".
 As a singer in the Go-Go's, Carlisle was associated with the new wave genre, and the band was remarked by critics for their style that "inject[ed] punk with the sound of California surf music."
-Her subsequent solo releases, beginning with her self-titled solo debut, Belinda (1986), were remarked by critics as more polished contemporary pop music.
+Her subsequent solo releases, beginning with her self-titled solo debut, Belinda (1986), were described by critics as more polished contemporary pop music.

 Her early inspirations during her childhood were the Beach Boys, Cat Stevens, the Stylistics, and the Animals.
 As a teenager, she saw Iggy Pop on the cover of the Stooges' Raw Power (1973) in a record store, an album which she credited as a gateway exposing her to punk and art rock acts such as the Velvet Underground, New York Dolls, Roxy Music, and the Sex Pistols.
 In a 2013 interview, Carlisle stated that despite having recorded an abundance of it throughout her career, she "didn't really listen to pop music", and had recently been inspired by jazz artists such as Miles Davis.

 Personal life

 Relationships and family

 Carlisle had a two-year relationship with Bill Bateman, drummer for the Blasters, in the early 1980s.
 She broke up abruptly with Bateman because she had taken up with Mike Marshall of the Los Angeles Dodgers.
 Her cocaine use was a negative influence on these relationships.

 In 1986, Carlisle married political operative and film producer Morgan Mason, son of actor James Mason and actress Pamela Mason.
 He made appearances in Carlisle's music videos "Mad About You" and "Heaven Is a Place on Earth".
-They have one son, James Duke Mason, who was born in 1992.
+They have one son, James Duke Mason, a writer, activist and political commentator, who was born in 1992.
 After the 1994 Northridge earthquake, Carlisle and her family moved to Fréjus in south-eastern France.
 They lived between there and the U.S. In 2017, the couple moved to Bangkok, Thailand.
+As of 2024, they now reside in Mexico City, Mexico.

 In a 1990 interview with Spin, Carlisle stated that she was not close with her siblings or parents, saying: "I want to be close to them.
 I kind of feel uncomfortable.
 I think I feel guilty sometimes about my success in some ways."